meganrward/bas3line-app/README.md

-# Bas3line — Sponsor-Athlete Management Platform
+# Sponsor/Athlete Management Platform

-A web app for sports brands to manage their sponsored athletes.
+A web app for the sports brand BAS3LINE to manage their sponsored athletes.
 Athletes log activity, earn points, and redeem rewards.
 Sponsors manage rosters, review content, and configure their programme.

-Built as an MVP for a real padel sponsor, with the goal of making it available to other sports brands in the future.

----

-## Want to see it in action?

-**Message me on LinkedIn** and I'll set up a demo sponsor account for you to explore — invite athletes, configure post types and point values, review posts, and manage vouchers.

 ---